The-Scripters-Guild/ForgeWiki/scripting/nodes/ai-modifiers/set-all-healthbars-visible.md

 # Set All Healthbars Visible

+## Description
+Sets the visibility of healthbars on all AI units

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}